 Up until the end of 2006, ISBNs comprised ten digits.
 See the Anatomy of a 10-digit ISBN page to understand how they work.

 From 1st January, 2007 all new ISBNs are 13-digits in length and will be integrated into the larger group of product numbering known as EAN used for products that are retailed internationally.
 Originally EAN meant European Article Number, but since international adoption it officially means International Article Number, but the abbreviation EAN is retained.
 For information about how 13-digit ISBNs work and how they relate to EANs, see the Anatomy of a 13-digit ISBN page.
-For information specifically about the EAN system, see the International Article Number page, or click here to visit our sister site UPC EAN Information.
+For information specifically about the EAN system, see the International Article Number page.

 Do you need to get an ISBN number for a book you have written?
 Take a look at the pages that deals with buying ISBNs and self publishing.
 Do you want a single ISBN number?
 See the Get a Single ISBN page.